www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_email_templates.md

 |-----------|-------------|
 | id | The email template's unique identifier |
 | type | One of: `new_candidate`, `weekly_status`, `daily_recruiting`, `stage_transition`, `new_scorecard`, `new_referral`, `agency_candidate_status`, `agency_candidate_stage`, `take_home_test_email`, `candidate_auto_reply`, `candidate_rejection`, `scorecard_reminder`, `interviewer_invite`, `candidate_email`, `team_email`, `none`, `extending_offer`, `new_agency_submission`, `non_admin_welcome`, `job_admin_welcome`, `site_admin_welcome`, `prospect_referral_receipt`, `candidate_referral_receipt`, `candidate_availability_request`, `candidate_availability_confirmation`
+| user |  The user this template belongs to.
+If null, this is an 'organization wide' template available to everyone.
+| body | The plain text body of the e-mail (may be null).
+| html_body | The body of the e-mail with html styling code (may be null).

 ## List email templates